-- Develop or assist in developing capital for small businesses (e.g., loans, microloans, grants, SBA Community Express); and - Provide technical assistance on SBA and other capital access products, including small dollar programs, to assist small business; and - Develop close linkages with SBICs, venture capital firms, Certified Development Companies (CDCs) and state and local finance programs.
+- Assist small businesses in identifying and accessing sources of capital including leveraging Lender Match: - Provide technical assistance on SBA and other capital access products, including small dollar programs, to assist small business; and - Develop close linkages with SBICs, venture capital firms, Certified Development Companies (CDCs) and state and local finance programs.

-0200 INNOVATION, TECHNOLOGY TRANSFER AND TECHNOLOGY ASSISTANCE
+0200 INNOVATION, TECHNOLOGY TRANSFER, AND TECHNOLOGY ASSISTANCE

-- Identifying innovation and technology developed by the Federal Government and/or academic organizations having commercial or practical potential and alerting industry and state and local governments to its availability; - Include a formal section on the SBDC Network's Intellectual Property training program and the results and impact of its IP program; - Transferring expertise and equipment available from the Federal Government to the private sector; - Transferring innovation and technology from business to business, SBIR activities, etc. Note any collaboration with the National Institute of Standards and Technology (NIST); and - Providing information and education on the use of technology in everyday business activities or processes. - Report cyber training that provides a broad mix of small businesses with a variety of training programs that range from introductory familiarization to intermediate and advanced cybersecurity training.
+- Identifying innovation and technology developed by the Federal Government and/or academic organizations having commercial or practical potential and alerting industry and state and local governments to its availability; - Include a formal section on the SBDC Network's Intellectual Property training program and the results and impact of its IP program; - Transferring expertise and equipment available from the Federal Government to the private sector; - Transferring innovation and technology from business to business, SBIR, and other related activities.
+Note any collaboration with the National Institute of Standards and Technology (NIST); - Providing information and education on the use of technology in everyday business activities or processes; - Report cyber training that provides a broad mix of small businesses with a variety of training programs that range from introductory familiarization to intermediate and advanced cybersecurity training; and, - Current number of SBDC Lead Center staff that have attained certification for cyber strategy training.
+Include employee name, level and date of certification.